 We take an integrated, interdisciplinary and balanced approach to real estate development education.
 This means you take courses that address all aspects of the real estate business.
 Yes, real estate is a business, and finance is critical to making it work, but all the other principles and processes, and professionals from planning to property managers, are an integral part of successful development.
 None of those aspects are overlooked in Maryland's Master's degree in Real Estate Development.

 You will take at least one course in every phase of development, plus two or more cross-cutting courses, such as development law, and at least one or more "skills" classes, such as negotiations.
-In addition you will have the opportunity to select several narrowly focused electives in areas that Maryland highlights such as sustainable building, affordable housing, and public and private financing.
+In addition you will have the opportunity to select several narrowly focused electives.
 If you are keen to start your business you can take a course in entrepreneurship (RDEV688P) to learn business plan skills and hear from local developers about the multiple paths to success.

 Your professors and courses will provide both a theoretical and practical knowledge base, with site visits, practice exercises and visiting lecturers who are active in all facets of development.
 Textbooks, journal articles and theses, are balanced with pro formas, policy memoranda and field studies.
 Each student is expected to become actively engaged in the local chapter of a real estate trade association, to stay up with current business reporting on real estate in the region, the nation and the world, and to participate in the life of the community they seek to shape going forward.